Student Research and Travel Grants

 Past recipients

-A total of $52,000 was granted to 16 projects in 2022, including two applicants for conference travel.
-Research grant winners include:
+A total of $42,500 was awarded to 18 projects in 2023, including nine applicants for conference travel.
+Research grant recipients include:

 Professor Allen Keast Research Award